 Comment: Filippa K is aware of country level minimum wages and has a cost break down of the fabric and Cut Make Trim (CMT) price.
-However it does not know the exact cost of labour or the share of the CMT price that is going to the salaries.
+However, it does not know the exact cost of labour or the share of the CMT price that is going to the salaries.
+The company has started conversations about this with one supplier in 2017, but did not feel as though this was the right supplier to begin this process with.

-Recommendation: Filippa K can start by working on transparent prices with nominated suppliers where they buy a large share of the production volume, to get a better insight in the cost of labour and the share that goes to workers.
+Recommendation: Filippa K is strongly recommended to select nominated suppliers where they buy a large share of the production volume, to start working on transparent prices.
+In this way Filippa K can get a better insight in the cost of labour and the share that goes to workers.
 Filippa K needs to develop a pricing policy where they know the labour cost of garments and which allows the payment of at least legal minimum wages in production countries.